 The opening of the new pedestrian bridge was a major milestone this year.
 The elevated walkway extends from the Villanova Station on SEPTA’s Norristown High Speed Line to the newly expanded plaza in front of St. Thomas of Villanova Church.
 The orchard lining the walk has been replanted and the pillar caps that read “Villanova College” have been incorporated into the new design.

 The bridge offers more than a safe way for Villanova students, faculty and staff, and visitors to traverse the busy, four-lane road that cuts through campus.
 It also acts as a connector between the University’s main campus and the new development along Lancaster Avenue.

 During summer 2017, the Pavilion was stripped clean of every seat, sign, fixture and floorboard, leaving behind an arena that was empty, yet full of opportunity, as a massive renovation began.

-In Fall 2018, the arena will reopen as the Finneran Pavilion, named for William B. Finneran ’63 VSB, whose $22.6 million leadership gift kick-started the $65 million project.
-Everything inside will be new, from the scoreboards overhead to the seats along the sidelines.
+In October 2018, the arena reopened as the Finneran Pavilion, named for William B. Finneran ’63 VSB, whose $22.6 million leadership gift kick-started the $65 million project.
+Everything inside is new, from the scoreboards overhead to the seats along the sidelines.
 The facility has earned rave reviews from the Villanova community for its revamped gathering and concessions spaces, enhanced audio-visual technology and new displays honoring the rich history of the Villanova Men’s and Women’s Basketball programs,

 In 2011, the University launched an ambitious project to create a vehicle-free, pedestrian-friendly campus core.
 Over the next three years, driveways were transformed into brick-paved walkways with bluestone borders.